sean-bro/codeigniter-aws-dynamodb/README.md

 ## DynamoDB Methods

-### batchGetItem( str $tableName, array $data, bool $consistentRead=TRUE )
+### batchGetItem( str $tableName, arr $data, bool $consistentRead )

 Get items with multiple hash IDs with a single query, returns Responses object or FALSE on failure.
-The `$consistent_read` parameter is optional, defaults to TRUE.
+The `$consistentRead` parameter is optional, defaults to TRUE.

 ```php
 $this->aws_dynamodb->batchGetItem(